 A really nice environment for writing Python code is called Project Jupyter.
 It allows you to write Python code in a “notebook” style.
 I love it.

 The course meets weekly and a schedule will be posted to the course Moodle page.

-Your design projects should follow one of the protocols of Cross (2000).
+Your design projects should be informed by the design methods of Cross (2000).